Rheumatoid Arthritis (RA)

 Treatment with azathioprine or cyclosporine (an immunomodulatory drug) provides efficacy similar to DMARDs.
 However, these drugs are more toxic.
 Thus, they are used only for patients in whom treatment with DMARDs has failed or to decrease the need for corticosteroids.
 They are used infrequently unless there are extra-articular complications.
 For maintenance therapy with azathioprine, the lowest effective dose should be used.
 Low-dose cyclosporine may be effective alone or when combined with methotrexate but is rarely used anymore.
 It may be less toxic than azathioprine.
 Cyclophosphamide is no longer recommended due to its toxicity.

-Biologic response modifiers other than TNF-alpha antagonists can be used to target B cells or T cells.
+Biologic response modifiers other than tumor necrosis factor (TNF)-alpha antagonists can be used to target B cells or T cells.
 These agents are typically not combined with each other.

 Abatacept, a soluble fusion cytotoxic T lymphocyte-associated antigen 4 (CTLA-4) Ig, is indicated for patients with RA with an inadequate response to other DMARDs.

-Anakinra is a recombinant IL-1 receptor antagonist.
+Anakinra is a recombinant interleukin-1 (IL-1) receptor.
 IL-1 is heavily involved in the pathogenesis of RA.
 Infection and leukopenia can be problems.
 It is used less often because it must be given every day.

-TNF-alpha antagonists (eg, adalimumab, etanercept, etanercept-szzs, golimumab, certolizumab pegol, infliximab, and infliximab-dyyb) reduce the progression of erosions and reduce the number of new erosions.
+Tumor necrosis factor (TNF)-alpha antagonists (eg, adalimumab, etanercept, golimumab, certolizumab pegol, infliximab, and their biosimilars) reduce the progression of erosions and reduce the number of new erosions.
 Although not all patients respond, many have a prompt, dramatic feeling of well being, sometimes with the first injection.
 Inflammation is often dramatically reduced.
 These drugs are often added to methotrexate therapy to increase the effect and possibly prevent the development of drug-neutralizing antibodies.

-Tocilizumab blocks the effect of IL-6 and has clinical efficacy in patients who have responded incompletely to other biologic agents.
+Tocilizumab is an IL-6 inhibitor and has clinical efficacy in patients who have responded incompletely to other biologic agents.

-Tofacitinib is a Janus kinase (JAK) inhibitor that is given orally with or without concomitant methotrexate to patients who do not respond to methotrexate alone or other biologic agents.
+Tofacitinib is a JAK inhibitor that is given orally with or without concomitant methotrexate to patients who do not respond to methotrexate alone or other biologic agents.

 The most characteristic manifestation is a symmetric polyarthritis involving peripheral joints such as wrists and metacarpophalangeal and metatarsophalangeal joints, often with constitutional symptoms.